ash-project/ash/documentation/topics/development/backwards-compatibility-config.md

 ### New Behavior

-When a field is marked `sensitive?: true`, its value in validation error structs is replaced with a redacted placeholder via `Ash.Helpers.redact/1`.
+When a field is marked `sensitive?: true`, its value in validation error structs is replaced with a redacted placeholder.
 This applies to both the non-atomic (`validate/3`) and atomic (`atomic/3`) code paths across all built-in validations.